Forensic Accounting Skills in Investigations

 If a vendor is suspected of inflating their billings to the organisation in any manner, or there are indications of collusion between an organisation employee and a vendor, one of the first steps an investigator should perform is to carefully review the terms of the contract to assess the organisation’s rights to access these records.

-While the use of electronic data is increasingly becoming a major element of investigations, analysis of paper documents remains vital to many investigations.
-Studying the processes and internal controls involved in the transaction cycle suspected in the investigation should result in a list of documents that are relevant.
-For example, in a procurement transaction, several paper documents may need to be reviewed:
+Studying the processes and internal controls involved in the transaction cycle in the investigation and the results from data analytics and email review will result in a population of documents and electronic records that are relevant.
+For example, in a corruption investigation, several paper documents or records may need to be reviewed:

 - purchase order or purchase request;